pingcap/docs-cn/v2.1/how-to/troubleshoot/tidb-lightning.md

     TZ='Asia/Shanghai' bin/tidb-lightning -config tidb-lightning.toml
     ```

-2. When exporting data using mydumper, make sure to include the `--skip-tz-utc` flag.
+2. When exporting data using Mydumper, make sure to include the `--skip-tz-utc` flag.